-Numerous factors can affect image quality and result in erroneous nodule volume measurements.
-Motion artifacts and Dense Object Artifacts can alter the apparent size, shape, and borders of nodules.
-Certain Thoracic Disease processes may alter the attenuation of the lung surrounding a nodule and interfere with identification of its true borders.
-Contact between a nodule and anatomic structures such as pulmonary vessels or the chest wall, mediastinum, or diaphragm also may affect Nodule Margin Conspicuity and obscure the true borders.
-Although screening may still be performed on them, the Claims of this Profile do not apply to nodules affected by image quality deficiencies that impair Overall Nodule Measurability and the sensitivity for nodule detection may be reduced.
+595 Numerous factors can affect image quality and result in erroneous nodule volume measurements.
+Motion 596 artifacts and Dense Object Artifacts can alter the apparent size, shape, and borders of nodules.
+Certain 597 Thoracic Disease processes may alter the attenuation of the lung surrounding a nodule and interfere with 598 identification of its true borders.
+Contact between a nodule and anatomic structures such as pulmonary 599 vessels or the chest wall, mediastinum, or diaphragm also may affect Nodule Margin Conspicuity and 600 obscure the true borders.
+Although screening may still be performed on them, the Claims of this Profile do not apply to nodules affected by image quality deficiencies that impair Overall Nodule Measurability and 601 the sensitivity for nodule detection may be reduced.
+602

 Parameter Actor Requirement Motion Technologist Shall confirm the Images to be analyzed are free from motion artifacts.
-Artifacts Image Analyst Shall confirm the images to be analyzed are free from motion arthacts.
-Dense Object Technologist Shall confirm the Images to be analyzed are free from artifacts due to Artifacts Image Analyst dense objects or anatomic positioning.
-Thoracic Image Analyst Shall confirm the Images to be analyzed are free from disease processes disease in age / maryst affecting the measurability of the nodule.
-Nodule Margin Image Analyst Shall confirm the Nodules to be analyzed are sufficiently distinct from and Conspicuity inage / inaryst unattached to other structures of similar attenuation.
-Shall confirm (now or during measurement) that tumor longest in-plane Nodule Size Image Analyst diameter is between 6 mm and 12 mm.
-Nodule Size (For a spherical tumor this would roughly correspond to a volume between 113 mm 3 and 905 mm 3 .)
+Artifacts Image Analyst Dense Object Technologist Shall confirm the Images to be analyzed are free from artifacts due to Artifacts Image Analyst dense objects or anatomic positioning.
+Thoracic disease Image Analyst Shall confirm the Images to be analyzed are free from disease processes affecting the measurability of the nodule.
+Nodule Margin Conspicuity Image Analyst Shall confirm the Nodules to be analyzed are sufficiently distinct from and not significantly attached to other structures of similar attenuation.
+A nodule is significantly attached to other structures of similar attenuation if the attached surface area(s) represents more than 1/3 of the total surface area of the lung nodule.
+Nodule Size Image Analyst Shall confirm (now or during measurement) that tumor longest in-plane

-Parameter Actor Requirement Overall Nodule I Image Analyst Shall disqualify any Nodules and images with features that might Measurability reasonably be expected to degrade measurement reliability.
+Parameter Actor Requirement dia diameter is between 6 mm and 10 mm.
+(For a spherical tumor this would roughly correspond to a volume between 113 mm 3 and 905 mm 3 .)
+Overall Nodule Image Analyst Shall disqualify any Nodules and images with features that might Measurability Image Analyst reasonably be expected to degrade measurement reliability.

-3.10.
+606 3.10.
 Image Analysis